composer/satis/docs/config.md

 Configuration for creating package archives.

 directory
-: The directory in wich to output the archives.
+: The directory in which to output the archives.

 format
 : The archive format to use.